Bhavana-Thumma/multiverz_portfolio/index.md

 2. The main functionality, of using this page is, it gives the user an option to select the skills from resume/ directly searches for the skill based on job titles and can map 3. on the scale of 0-10.
 4. User will drag and drop the skill based on the profecincy.
 5. Designed the UI part based on the scale.

+### Sprint 7: Storage of User Details on S3 using Amplify Storage
+1. Worked on getting user details from all pages
+2. Worked on store the user details in S3 using Amplify Storage
+3. Able to get store the user details in S3